PHARMACOGNOSTIC INVESTIGATIONS AND PRELIMINARY PHYTOCHEMICAL STUDIES OF INDIGOFERA TINCTORIA LINN.HTML Full Text

-Macroscopical Characters of the Leaf: 17 The plant occurs in the form of leaflets and broken pieces of rachis, leaflets 1-2.5 cm long and 0.3-1.2 cm wide, opposite, membranous, rounded and apiculate, oblanceolate with very short mucronate tip green but drying greenish black in colour.
-Mucronate apex, cuneate base, smooth texture, characteristic odour and bitter taste.
-Leaf was 1.65 cm length and 1.34 cm width
+Macroscopical Characters of the Leaf: 17 The plant occurs in the form of leaflets and broken pieces of rachis, leaflets 1-2.5 cm long and 0.3-1.2 cm wide, opposite, membranous, rounded and apiculate, oblanceolate with very short mucronate tip green but drying greenish black.
+Mucronate apex, cuneate base, smooth texture, characteristic odor, and bitter taste.
+Leaf was 1.65 cm length and 1.34 cm width.

 Anatomy of Leaf: